elucian/bee/syntax/overview.md

 * Rule results are explicit references;
 * Rule results are enclosed in paranthesis;
 * Rule results are declared with @ (output);

+**Restriction**
+* Static rule can not be called with make;
+* Static rule can not be called from expressions except unpacking expressions;

 **Example:**